Sugan2002/DIP_Exp_10_Implementation-of-Erosion-and-Dilation/README.md

-# Implementation-of-Erosion-and-Dilation
+# Opening-and-Closing

 ## Aim
-To implement Erosion and Dilation using Python and OpenCV.
+To implement Opening and Closing using Python and OpenCV.

 ## Software Required
 1. Anaconda - Python 3.7
 2. OpenCV